Dogras

 - Housing And Living Arrangements

-- Housing varies from traditional homes in rural areas to modern apartments in urban centers.
+- Housing varies from traditional mud houses in rural areas to modern apartments in urban centers, with a preference for family-oriented living spaces.

 - Nutrition And Dietary Norms